 There are specific injuries that may have you missing work for months, if not years.
 Some will have you back to work within no time.
 To apply for workers’ comp, you’ll have to be out of work for a period not less than three weeks.
 Anything less will see you use your own personal time and resources to cover your wages.

-One crucial reason for relying on seasoned workers comp attorneys in Birmingham, Alabama, is that they are conversant with the laws.
+One crucial reason for relying on seasoned workers compensation attorneys in Birmingham, Alabama, is that they are conversant with the laws.
 There are fully aware of the requirements needed to qualify for workers’ compensation.

 To get workers comp benefits, you’ll have to meet the following: